Hypaethral/javascript-projects/headstart/squares.md

 # Headstart Javascript Project

-Hey guys!
-In order to learn some javascript stuff before we get everyone rolling with Git on the egg-spaces project, I made a smol unrelated project for you guys to try.

 If you want to try this project, your job is to replicate an image like this http://puu.sh/urG5e/c2b8e22673.png using HTML, javascript, and CSS.
 The structure of your solution and the means of accomplishing it are totally up to you!